Making Products that people use

 Hercules Brunswick facility, circa 1960.

 As a major economic force, Hercules grew along with Brunswick.
 The Brunswick facility, located on Glynn Avenue near the causeway bridge, had a long history of manufacturing operations that spanned more than a century.
-With the exception of the Great Depression years, it operated since 1911, using pine tree stumps to make rosin and other derivative products.
+With the exception of the Great Depression years, it operated since 1911, using pine tree stumps to make rosin and other products.

 Since the advent of state and federal environmental regulations, much has been accomplished to address the environmental legacy of these historical operations.